cmkimerer/docker-phabricator/README.md

-    -p 24 = publishes port 24 from your Phabricator's instance to the host running docker (can be retrieved to SSH in) -p 80:80 = forward the host's HTTP port to Phabricator for web access -p 443:443 = forward the host's HTTPS port to Phabricator for secure web access -p 843:843 = forward the host's 843 port for the notification server -p 22280:22280 = forward the host's 22280 port for the notification server -v path/to/config:/config = map the configuration from the host to the container -v path/to/repo/storage:/var/repo = map the repository storage from the host to the container
+    -p 24 = publishes port 24 from your Phabricator's instance to the host running docker (can be retrieved to SSH in) -p 80:80 = forward the host's HTTP port to Phabricator for web access -p 443:443 = forward the host's HTTPS port to Phabricator for secure web access -p 22280:22280 = forward the host's 22280 port for the notification server -v path/to/config:/config = map the configuration from the host to the container -v path/to/repo/storage:/var/repo = map the repository storage from the host to the container